-- *Woodsmen of the West, A. Grainger; an account of working for gypo loggers around Minstrel Island in 1905 by a man who later became one of BC’s first foresters.
+- *Woodsmen of the West, A. Grainger; an account of working for gypo loggers around Minstrel Island in 1905, based on the early experiences of one of BC's first foresters.

-- Seagull's Cry, Maud Emery; a fiction account of a woman’s life as a handlogger’s wife in the Toba Inlet area.
-(This is south of our travel area, but relevant for the coast).
+- *Seagull's Cry, Maud Emery; told from the perspective of a woman's life as a handlogger's wife in the Toba Inlet area.
+(This is south of our destinations, but relevant for the coast).

 - **I Heard the Owl Call My Name, Margaret Craven; a haunting account of a young priest's posting to the Kingcome Village; another BC coast classic.

-- Spilsbury's Coast, Pioneer Years in the Wet West, Howard White and Jim Spilsbury; memoirs of a traveling radio repairman, recalling the many colourful characters he served throughout the Discovery Islands & Broughtons before World War II.
+- *Spilsbury's Coast, Pioneer Years in the Wet West, Howard White and Jim Spilsbury; memoirs of a traveling radio repairman, with accounts of the many colourful characters he knew as a travelling radio salesman/technician.

-- Evergreen Islands, Doris Andersen; a concise history of island communities from Quadra to Alert Bay.
+- *Evergreen Islands, Doris Andersen; a concise history covering Quadra to Alert Bay.

 - Working in the Woods, Ken Drushka; one of the best books on coastal logging in BC.